RUNNING TWICE ONLY IN 2023 - FEB & AUG

 WHAT TO BRING

 Bring a notepad and pen if you like to take notes.
+Workshop handouts will be emailed to participants couple of days ahead of the session but they won’t cover everything in the workshop.

 “I’ve been facilitating workshops and classes for a few years now, and have begun to bring more attention to the psycho-emotional changes that my work inevitably leads to, which is also a major part of my clinical work as a practitioner.